una/una.github.io/_posts/blog/2017-01-05-save-for-offline.md

 Support for service workers is still a bit patchy, but getting much better:

 ![Service worker can be used in Chrome, Safari, Opera, and Samsung internet](../images/posts/save-for-offline/serviceworker-caniuse.jpg)
-<small class="caption"><a href="https://jakearchibald.github.io/isserviceworkerready/">Service Worker Support Progress</a></small>

-Also be aware that for ServiceWorker [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache), some versions of browsers support different versions of cache than others.
+<small>While <a href="https://jakearchibald.github.io/isserviceworkerready/">service worker support</a> is still missing in Safari and Edge, they seem to be [working on it](https://jakearchibald.github.io/isserviceworkerready/#request).
+Also be aware that for service worker [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache), some versions of browsers support different versions of cache than others.</small>

+You likely already have a few service workr caches saved in your browser.
+To see them, navigate to to `chrome://serviceworker-internals.` in Chrome, or `about:debugging` in Firefox.
+You'll see something like:

+-- image here --

 ### Implementing Service Workers